I’m a comedy drama writer for theatre, TV and film.

 I Don’t Care was rewritten, extended and performed as part of Femage a Trois which was previewed at the Vaults in Waterloo and the Hackney Showrooms.
 It transferred to The Space at the Edinburgh Festival where it received a four star review.
 It was performed at Theatre503 in Battersea where I also did a Q&A about my writing process.

-I am currently working with Manchester’s Red Bobble theatre on ‘If I Should Fall’ – a play based on letters my grandmother received from a soldier fighting in the Battle of the Somme just before he died.
-It will be on at Old Coliseum in June, and will tour in the North later this year.
+I’ve just finished working with Manchester’s Red Bobble theatre on ‘If I Should Fall’ – a play based on letters my grandmother received from a soldier fighting in the Battle of the Somme just before he died.
+It was on at the Oldham Coliseum in June, and toured in the North in September this year.
 Find out more here.

 I hold three degrees – BA Humanities and MA Film and Visual Media from the University of London, and the MA Dramatic Writing from Drama Centre London.